This post may contain affiliate links. Please read our disclosure policy.

 What Goes Into This Chicken Francese

 This Creamy Chicken Francese uses simple, pantry-friendly ingredients to create a rich and flavorful dish.
-Here are a few key components that brings it all together:
+Here are a few key components that bring it all together:

-• Parmesan Cheese: Mixed into the egg coating, it adds a salty, savory kick and helps create the golden crust.
+- Parmesan Cheese: Mixed into the egg coating, it adds a salty, savory kick and helps create that golden crust.

 Note: Please see recipe card at the bottom for a full list of ingredients with measurements.